wayneqs/strangler-fig-basic-routing/README.md

 This will provision the required Azure resources.
 Pulumi stack outputs (such as registry credentials) will be used by the deploy scripts.

-### 3. Build and Deploy the Applications
+### 3. Build and Deploy All Applications

-The deployment scripts in the `deploy` folder will build the proxy Docker image, push it to Azure Container Registry, and deploy it to Azure Container Apps.
+The deployment scripts in the `deploy` folder will build all three Docker images (proxy, legacy-app, new-app), push them to Azure Container Registry, and deploy them to Azure Container Apps with proper network security.

 #### Prerequisites